buzzn/broker-evaluation/api.md

 ### User
 `GET /individual-consumption-history?begin=$begin`

-Shows the history of consumption of power from the given starting point.
+Shows the history of power consumption from the given starting point.

 Parameters:
 - `begin` (float): Start time of consumption as unix timestamp.
 Default is today at 0:00.